couellet/azurestorage-contenttype-updater/README.md

 `-k ACCESS_KEY` or `--key ACCESS_KEY`

 ---

 `c` or `container`

 This is an optional switch if you need to specify a particular container in the azure blob storage account

 `-c CONTAINER` or `--container CONTAINER`

+---

+`lowercase`

+This optional switch can be used to make sure blob paths are in lower case.
+File names will be untouched by the paths will be in lowercase.
+For example, `Scripts/Test.js` will become `scripts/Test.js`.

+`--lowercase true`